 Financial Planning can be defined as the ongoing process put in place to help individuals and families make sensible decisions about their money.
 Money that can help them achieve their goals.
 It is not just about buying various financial products such as stocks, bonds, 401K and life insurance, it is much more.

 Financial Planning most often will involve things such as putting in place an appropriate will to protect your family.
 It may also include thinking about how your family would manage should your income stop in the case of an injury, getting unexpectedly ill or perhaps you die prematurely.
 Financial Planning involves all of these things and putting it together into a plan.
 One can build a financial plan on their own, or if their needs are much more complex they may seek the assistance of a Certified Financial Planner (CFP).
 So what are some of the things necessary for creating a sound financial plan?

 By taking steps to plan your finances, you will be able to meet your goals and:

 Although many professionals in the marketplace call themselves “financial planners,” CFP® professionals are far different.
 CFP® professionals have completed extensive training requirements.
-They understand all the complexities of the changing financial world and are privy to changes in the economy and can therefore make sound recommendations in your best interest.
+They understand the complexities of the changing financial world and can, therefore make sound recommendations in your best interest.